 If your applicant pool isn’t as diverse as you’d hoped, it could be because of biased language in your job postings.
 In fact, 36% of job candidates say that job descriptions aren’t clear.
 Words like “fresh” or “up and coming” can subtly deter older workers, for example, while a term like “salesman” can discourage women job seekers from applying.
 Reword your job descriptions to broaden your talent pool in this highly competitive talent market.

 2. Standardize processes where possible

 Biases can easily creep in when the members of your recruiting and hiring teams are left to their own devices to assess applicants—for example by asking different questions during interviews or using different criteria to measure shortlisted candidates.
 Standardizing these processes company-wide can result in more apples-to-apples comparisons between potential hires.

 3. Involve multiple people at every stage

-The tip: The best way to eliminate individual hiring biases is to take away the influence of the individual.
+The best way to eliminate individual hiring biases is to take away the influence of the individual.
 This is especially important for small businesses with only one or two people making hiring decisions.

 4. Let AI do the assessing for you

-The tool: More and more, recruiting systems are integrating big data recruiting capabilities that can pour through all of your historical recruiting and performance data and recommend the best candidate to hire based on your current top performers.
+If you find your diversity hiring goals are being thwarted by too much human influence, look to software to provide a more unbiased, data-driven approach.
+Increasingly, recruiting systems are integrating big data recruiting capabilities that can pore through all of your historical recruiting and performance data and recommend the best candidate to hire based on your current top performers.